 1. To set up a mainland company in Dubai, a local sponsor is needed.
 A local sponsor refers to a UAE national (or a company wholly owned by UAE nationals) who acts as a service agent for your business in the UAE, generally also acting as a sleeping partner of your company.
 A detailed agreement, stating the responsibilities of the said sponsor towards the business as well as his/her annual fee, is to be prepared.
 A no-objection certificate from the local sponsor is required for running your business activities.

 2. Prepare a Memorandum of Association (MoA) for your company.
 It is a document listing the fundamental conditions upon which a company must operate, like:

 - Capital investment

 3. Obtain a preliminary approval for the company by notarizing the MoA at the Department of Economic Development (DED), Dubai.
 It’s best to get this done through a lawyer or business setup consultant.

 4. Decide upon a trade name and register it with the DED.
 The name should be unique and relevant.
 The DED has the authority to reject or change the name in case a company with a similar name already exists.

-- Industrial licence, for manufacturing activities
+- Industrial license, for manufacturing activities

 In everything is in place, your company should be registered in a week.

 The aforementioned steps give a general idea about how to set up a company in Dubai.
-For a new company formation in Dubai, it might be favourable to consult a local business advisor – who can help you out with the nuances and nitty-gritty of business incorporation and registration.
-Commitbiz Management Consultants help firms and entrepreneurs establish their business in Dubai through company incorporation, registration, tax advisory, accounting and bookkeeping services.
+For a new company formation in Dubai, it might be favorable to consult a local business advisor – who can help you out with the nuances and nitty-gritty of business incorporation and registration.
+Commitbiz Management Consultants help firms and entrepreneurs establish their business in Dubai through company incorporation, registration, tax advisory, accounting, and bookkeeping services.
 Our team of business consultants in Dubai is there to help you with your business setup process.
-Our approach to company formation is centred around your business vision and objectives.
+Our approach to company formation is centered around your business vision and objectives.
 For any help or queries on company formation in Dubai, do Contact us– we'll be glad to help you.